4 Protestant Reformation & America

 Ottoman Siege of Vienna, 1529

 Over the next decade, regional princes formed an alliance around Luther, especially after the Protestant Augsburg Confession of 1530 that Lutherans drafted just as Charles V was looking to unite Germans and fend off invasions from the east and west.
-There were even some Protestants that would’ve preferred Muslim over Catholic rule because, at the time, Islamic empires offered more religious freedom.
-Charles V was juggling a lot of balls, in theory ruling over huge swaths of America (New Spain, including where you’re now sitting) and the Netherlands and trying to defend central Europe from an external threat while tamping down a religious civil war within the empire.
+There were still some Protestants that would’ve preferred Muslim over Catholic rule because, at the time, Islamic empires offered more religious freedom.
+Charles V was juggling a lot of balls, in theory ruling over huge swaths of America (New Spain, including where you’re now likely sitting) and the Netherlands and trying to defend central Europe from an external threat while tamping down a religious civil war within the empire.
 Another concern was a brewing divorce between the English King Henry VIII and Charles V’s aunt, Catherine of Aragon (more below).
 He condemned the Augsburg Confession but initially didn’t wage war against Protestants.

 Meanwhile, the German princes and nobles also had to fend off their own revolutions from below that Luther’s combustible ideas inadvertently sparked.
 Though Luther discouraged challenging political authority, he’d brought attention to Acts 5:29, which argued to obey God, not men.
 Religious and political authority were so intertwined in late medieval Europe that it was impossible to challenge one without the other.
 In 1524-25, German Protestant Thomas Münzter led a failed Peasant’s War that ended in his decapitation and the death of 50-60k peasants but foreshadowed future class struggle.
 The image below depicts the fate of Lutheran rebel Little Jack Rohrbach.